-The National Assembly may delegate to their commissions of delegations the power to take the measures that are of the domain of the law.
+The National Assembly may delegate to its commissions of delegation the power to take the measures that are of the domain of the law.

 This delegation is effected by a resolution of the National Assembly[,] of which the President of the Republic is immediately informed.